breuleux/terminus/README.md

 So, you see, it's really easy.
-Since it works with escape codes on stdout, you can take advantage of the features in any language without any special libraries, and it works through plain SSH as well (except obviously for the fact that the remote filesystem won't be on /f, so don't bother linking to images, you'll have to transmit them somehow).
-It doesn't work with screen, though, because screen actually eats up the escape codes - they never get to the terminal.
-I'd say it is not my problem :)
+Since it works with escape codes on stdout, you can take advantage of the features in any language without any special libraries, and it works through plain SSH as well (except obviously for the fact that the remote filesystem is not mounted by default - but you can do it with sshfs and config).

 Documentation
 -------------